- keyboard driver

 The Linux kernel is currently too big for a student of computer science to be able to understand quickly its internal structure and to study how it works, and tomorrow it will be even bigger than it is today.
 In contrast, the Fiwix kernel, due to its minimal structure, can be the entry-level kernel and can therefore be more suitable for education.
 For obvious reasons, this project is only focused on students of computer science and new OS enthusiasts who want to know more about the internal operation of a UNIX-like operating system.

-Do not think of GNU/Fiwix as a new UNIX flavor with its own system utilities, libraries and compilers, etc. Think about GNU/Fiwix as a new Linux-like kernel that follows the GNU/Linux philosophy and takes the same advantage of the existing GNU applications.
+Do not think of GNU/Fiwix as a new UNIX flavor with its own system utilities, libraries, compilers, etc. Think about GNU/Fiwix as a new Linux-like kernel that takes advantage of the existing GNU applications.

 The development team is one person: me.